UCL-Centre-for-Behaviour-Change/DrinkLess-public/README.md

-Drink Less app – public release (v1.0)
+Drink Less app – public release
 ======================================

 Drink Less is a smartphone application to help its users reduce their alcohol consumption.
-The content of the app is described in full here: https://academic.oup.com/tbm/advance-article/doi/10.1093/tbm/iby043/4992624
+The content of v2.0 of tha app is described in full here: https://osf.io/akqy9/ The content of v1.0 of the app is described in full here: https://academic.oup.com/tbm/advance-article/doi/10.1093/tbm/iby043/4992624

 License: